net-lisias-kspu/RocketSoundEnhancement/ShipEffects-and-Collisions-Module.md

 | **GroundSpeed** | Surface Speed on Ground (m/s) |
 | **Thrust** | Acceleration (m/s) from Total Ship Engine Thrust |

+	// Config for ShipEffects.
+This is Global and get's applied per-vessel in-game.
     SHIPEFFECTS_SOUNDLAYERS
     {
 	    //	Play Sound Effects when the Ship Changes in Acceleration (Jerk)